shyamn17/python_tutedude/README.md

 ---

-## Task 5: Calculate Factorial Using a Function
+## Task 6: Using the Math Module for Calculations

 ## File: `task6.py`